 , Director of Costing Policies and Studies, Council on Governmental Relations

-Jim Luther, Assistant Vice President, Research Costing Compliance, Duke University
+Jim Luther, Associate Vice President, Research Costing Compliance, Duke University

 Each registration includes up to 5 logins for your institution